7 Facts from our FoundMyFitness Review

 Apple Podcasts rated FoundMyFitness podcasts 4.8 out of 5 stars.
-Many users lauded her for the ease with which she taught complex medical and genetic information, while a few claimed her podcast falls short of expectations and she spews information at rapid speeds while only reading her articles.
-If you’ve listened to any of her podcasts, you can also write a review for her there.
+Many users lauded her for the ease with which she taught complex medical and genetic information, while a few claimed her podcast falls short of expectations by giving information quickly while only reading her articles.

-At Nebula Genomics, we offer a 30X whole-genome sequencing (WGS) kit, which gives you 1000 times more information than any other DNA interpretation sites can.
-Like FoundmyFitness, you have the option to upload your 23andMe or AncestryDNA files to Nebula Genomics in order to analyze 100% of your genome and this service with us is free.
+At Nebula Genomics, we offer a 30X whole-genome sequencing (WGS) kit, which gives you 1000 times more information than almost any other DNA interpretation site.
+Just like with FoundmyFitness, you have the option to upload your 23andMe or AncestryDNA files to Nebula Genomics to analyze 100% of your genome.
+However, with us, this service is free.

-Otherwise, you can purchase one of the most affordable DNA kits and we’ll analyze it using the WGS method, in which we count every position on the gene on an average of 30 times.
+Also, you can purchase a DNA kit, and we’ll analyze it using the WGS method, in which we count every position on the gene an average of 30 times.

-Due to the intricacy of the techniques used in WGS, the kit is usually very expensive.
+Due to the intricacy of the techniques used in WGS, the kit is usually costly.
 However, at Nebula, we made it our goal to make this kit very affordable for everyone.
-Now, you can purchase the 30X WGS kit for $299 or less.
+So now, you can purchase the 30X WGS kit for $299 or less.

-Also, our privacy techniques are very obvious.
-We use a combination of blockchain-based technology and privacy-preserving computing to ensure your data security while using our page.
+Also, we are pretty meticulous when it comes to privacy.
+We use a combination of blockchain-based technology and privacy-preserving computing to ensure your data security while using our services.

-When you buy our kits, you get access to Nebula Explore, which gives you weekly updates and personalized reports based on scientific discoveries and access to genome exploration tools.
+When you buy our kits you get access to regular updates and personalized reports based on scientific discoveries and access to genome exploration tools.
 You also get access to your deep ancestry family tree (using Y-CHR and mtDNA sequencing).

 FoundMyFitness vs. Nebula Genomics

 If you’d like to get a comprehensive DNA report for free, you can upload your 23andMe or AncestryDNA test to our website.
-We’ll give you additional information about your DNA reports, all for free!
+We’ll give you additional information about your DNA, all for free!

 If you want more DNA testing sites that focus on nutrition, you should check out these other reviews: